 Skipping seminars to stay in bed?
-Slacking off to the point of doing nothing?
-Here's how to avoid sleepwalking through your degree course and get motivated.
+Can't seem to stay focused?
+Here's how to avoid sleepwalking through your studies and get motivated.

 How can I motivate myself?

-Get the degree work done properly, and you can kick back with a clear conscience.
+Get your work done properly, and you can kick back with a clear conscience.
 Here’s how you get yourself started.

 Wherever you live, be it halls of residence or shared accommodation, establish a work area.
 Even if you don’t have a desk, restricting a small area just for learning will help create boundaries between work and play.